Quidge/bagelbash/docs/system_plan.md

       2. **What is the checkout process?** A user may initiate checkout from the website.
 They will enter their payment information to do so.
 When their payment information has validated, a Cheque will be created containing ChequeItems corresponding to the OrderItems.
       3. **How is an OrderItem different from a ChequeItem?** ChequeItems are 'calcified' OrderItems.
 If the price an Item changes (OrderItem.item.price) changes after a ChequeItem is created, the ChequeItem reflects the previous price.

-3. **What is involved with ordering?** Order creation, payment processing, and order submission.

-   1. **How does the order creation process work?** Menu Items are selected and added to an Order, which is transparently created upon the first

-4. **What are the outputs?** Allow the users to select Menu Items, group those selections into Orders, checkout and pay for those Orders, and submit those Orders.
+3. **What are the outputs?** Allow the users to select Menu Items, group those selections into Orders, checkout and pay for those Orders, and submit those Orders.